cliuless/ds_again/resources/code_review_guide.md

 - has a project repo been set up?
 Is it named appropriately?
 - is there a good README?
-- within the repo, are there separate folders for "code", "source", etc.
+- within the repo, are there separate folders for "code", "source", etc. (note: if some code is still a work in progress: put files within directory : "work_in_progress"  or "WIP"

 ### Python Guidelines